Bariatric Surgery in Brooklyn | Weight Loss Surgery Options & Information

 Gastric Bypass

-Patients may lose up to 60-70% of their excess body weight.
-The gastric bypass has been around for over 40 years and there is significant data and research available.
-Today, gastric bypass is often done using advanced robotic surgical technique which lowers risk of complications.
+Patients lose about 35% of their total body weight.
+The gastric bypass has been around for over 50 years and there is significant data and research available.
+Today, gastric bypass is often done using advanced laparoscopic or robotic surgical techniques which lowers risk of complications.

-Surgery takes 2-3 hours and hospital stay is 2-3 days.
-Insurance covers gastric bypass if a patient meets criteria for surgery, including BMI between 35-39, with at least one medical comorbidity associated with obesity or a BMI greater than 40.
+Surgery takes 2-3 hours and hospital stay is one night.
+Insurance covers gastric bypass if a patient meets criteria for surgery, including BMI between 30-35, with at least one medical comorbidity associated with obesity, or a BMI greater than 35.

 Single-Anastomosis Duodenal Switch (SIPS)